What is Davos?

 For McKinsey senior partner Tracy Francis, the value of the Davos meeting is in “the human interaction of a multitude of different types of entities—start-ups, nonprofits, governmental organizations, business.
 There’s a lot of talk about a new world order, but I do think that just being together in person and exchanging ideas increases connectivity.”

-And while the spotlight shines bright on the well-known names, it’s the smaller interactions that can mean the most.
+And while the spotlight shines bright on the best-known delegates, it’s the smaller interactions that can mean the most.
 “In Davos, I always like to meet the start-up or technology company that comes up with an idea that, if it works, could scale through the planet and change something,” says McKinsey senior partner and McKinsey Global Institute chairman and director Sven Smit.
 “You’ll find hope in these kinds of things.
 The big voices will be there, but the small voices bring a lot of hope.”

 Circle of blue chairs